anjibabuIITK/RECYCLEBIN_for_Linux/README.md

     rbin -e/--emptybin   ---> Will empty the recyclebin rbin --SetAutoclean  ---> Options: on , off, Period_of_days to clean the bin rbin -h/--help       ---> Prints the information about rbin.

  **Directories:**

-    /home/user/recyclebin          ---> Place to store the deleted files /home/user/recyclebin/.cache   ---> Contains the information about deleted files (date of deletion & original location)
+    /home/user/recyclebin          ---> Place to store the deleted files /home/user/recyclebin/.cache   ---> Contains the information about deleted files (date of deletion & original location) **Examples:**

+    rbin *    : Deletes all files from current directory. rbin -r * : Restores all files from recyclebin. rbin -f * : Removes all files perminantly from current directory. rbin file1 : Deletes the file1
+    rbin -r file1: Restore the file1
+    rbin -e   : Makes recyclebin empty.
+    rbin anji_* : Deletes all files starts with anji_

 # <==============================>
 **Cheers!**